EdmundLeex/action_callback/README.md

 # CallbackAction

-This gem gives you ability to add callbacks like `before_action` / `before_fitler` etc to your Active Record models and plain ruby classes.
+This gem gives you ability to add callbacks like `validate` / `before_action` / `before_fitler` etc to your Active Record models and plain ruby classes.

 ## Installation